Platform may refer to any of the following:

 After software is developed for one platform, it can also be ported to another platform.
 Porting software is usually a complex and labor-intensive process.

 As a user, the platform helps categorize a computer's abilities and allows them to know if a product is compatible with their computer.
-Platform requirements may include a specific operating system, CPU type, or installed software libraries.
-For example, a video game may be designed for a platform like "a computer with a 64-bit CPU, at least 8 GB of RAM, running Windows 10, and DirectX version 10 or later."
+Platform requirements may include a specific operating system, CPU (central processing unit) type, or installed software libraries.
+For example, a video game may be designed for a platform like "a computer with a 64-bit CPU, at least 8 GB of RAM (random-access memory), running Windows 10, and DirectX version 10 or later."
 Only computers that meet those requirements can run the software.

 The system requirements list the platform, hardware, and other software required to run a program or hardware device.